Spiralyfox/Skripts-for-Minecraft/README.md

 ### 📖 About

-Welcome!
+Welcome !
 This repository contains a collection of Skript scripts that I'm sharing with the community.
 Feel free to use, modify, and adapt these scripts to fit your server's needs.

 ### ⚖️ Terms of Use